-The economy can be thought of as a system of exchanges of goods and services among people and organizations (private or public).
-The money and price system are there to facilitate these exchanges and provide a common unit of value to different goods and services.
+The economy can be thought of as a system of production and exchange of goods and services among people and organizations (private or public).
+The money, price and financial system are there to facilitate production and exchange, and provide a common unit of value to different goods and services.

 , an economist at the University of Cambridge, provides a good explanation in the first few pages of his book :